lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/Python Reactors.md

 The rest of the files in `src-gen/XXX` form a [Python C extension module](https://docs.python.org/3/extending/building.html#building-c-and-c-extensions) called `LinguaFrancaXXX` that can be installed by executing `python3 -m pip install .` in the `src-gen/XXX/` folder.
 In this case, `pip` will read the instructions in the `src-gen/XXX/setup.py` file and install a `LinguaFrancaXXX` module in your local Python module installation directory.

-> :spiral_notepad: LinguaFrancaXXX does not necessarily have to be installed if you are using the "traditional" Python implementation (CPython) directly.
+**Note:** LinguaFrancaXXX does not necessarily have to be installed if you are using the "traditional" Python implementation (CPython) directly.
 You could simply use `python3 setup.py build` to build the module in the `src-gen/XXX` folder.
 However, we have found that [other C Python implementations](https://www.python.org/download/alternatives/) such as Anaconda will not work with this kind of local module.

 As mentioned before, the LinguaFrancaXXX module is separate from `src-gen/XXX/XXX.py` but interacts with it.
 Next, we explain this interaction.